ralex2304/rv32-interpreter/tests/README.md

 Not specifying `{n}_stdin.txt`, `{n}_stdout.txt` or `{n}_stderr.txt` is equivalent to them being empty

 `{n}_config.txt` must contain this 3 parameters each on new line:
 - List of `-march` options for this test to be run with.
-Only options that were listed in `build_config.txt` are possible
+Only options that were listed in `build_config.txt` are possible.
+You may append `+` to last option.
+It will automatically expand to following after given option arches from the build config.
+E.g `rv32im+` can be expanded to `rv32im rv32imf rv32imf_zbb`
 - Command line arguments that will be passed to process
 - Return code of process (0-255).
 It will be compared with returned code of process